EunsangJeon/spring-boot-bootstrap/README.md

 - Screen test: testing total deployment
 - Junit is a framework that helps us to do unit test.
 - As Junit is automated it's convenient to run test.

+## Mockito

+- Mockito will make your life a lot easier by providing mocks to your unit tests.